pacificclimate/jenkins-library/README.md

-# jenkins-library
+# PCIC Jenkins Pipeline Shared Library
-PCIC Jenkins shared libary
+This repo contains the shared library for Jenkins.